 $54.99 (ex. tax)

-Whilst all Lactobacilli bacteria share certain qualities, there are many variations between the properties of each species within this genus, and particularly between individual strains within the different species.
-It is important to avoid the assumption that all Lactobacilli are the same, as each bacterial strain will have its own unique modes of action in the body, therefore when considering a probiotic supplement, it is advisable to compare them at strain level rather than just genus or species.
-This way you can ensure you are getting the right types of probiotic strains to suit you.
+Whilst all Lactobacilli bacteria share certain qualities, there are many variations between the properties of each species within this genus.
+These variations are particularly apparent between individual strains within the different species.
+It is important to avoid the assumption that all Lactobacilli are the same, as each bacterial strain will have its own unique modes of action in the body.
+Therefore, when considering a probiotic supplement, it is best to compare them at strain level rather than just genus or species.
+This way you can ensure you are getting the right types of probiotics to suit you.

 Luckily for you, OptiBac supplements satisfy all of these criteria!

 The following OptiBac supplements contain Lactobacillus strains:

 Healthcare practitioners might be interested to find out more about Lactobacillus on the Probiotics Database, in Probiotic Professionals.

 Author: Dr Kate Stephens PhD (Food and Microbial Sciences) BSc(Hons) Medical Microbiology